Charismatic movement: Methodism

 Charismatic Methodists in the United States allied with the Good News caucus and those in Great Britain have been supported by the Lay Witness Movement, which works with Methodist Evangelicals Together.
 In the United Methodist Church, the charismatic apostolate Aldersgate Renewal Ministries was formed "to pray and work together for the renewal of the church by the power of the Holy Spirit".
 It runs events at local United Methodist, Free Methodist and Global Methodist churches, as well as the Methodist School for Supernatural Ministry.

+Baptist

+In 2008, the Associated Baptist Press reported an estimate of 500 Southern Baptist Churches in the United States were Charismatic (ref: Charismatic Southern Baptists.
+While a small percentage of Baptists in the United States are associated with the Charismatic movement, the percentage of Charismatic Baptists is much higher in some countries, including New Zealand, where 69% of churches belonging to the Baptist Union of New Zealand in 1989, identified positively with the Charismatic movement Bapticostal movement - Wikipedia.
+The Charismatic movement within Baptist circles is sometimes referred to as "Bapticostal".

 Moravianism

 Some members of the Moravian Church accepted certain elements from the movement as it spread.

 Adventism

 A minority of Seventh-day Adventists today are Charismatic.
 They are strongly associated with those holding more "progressive" Adventist beliefs.
 In the early decades of the church charismatic or ecstatic phenomena were commonplace.

 Eastern Orthodoxy

 The movement has not exerted the same influence on the Eastern Orthodox Church that it has on other mainstream Christian denominations.
 Although some Eastern Orthodox priests have advanced Charismatic practice in their congregations, the movement is seen as incompatible with Orthodoxy by writers within the church.
 For instance, an article published in the journal Orthodox Tradition says,"There is nothing Orthodox about the charismatic movement.
 It is incompatible with Orthodoxy, in that it justifies itself only by perverting the message of the Fathers, suggesting that the Church of Christ needs renewal, and indulging in the theological imagery of, Pentecostal cultism."

 Some priests forward Charismatic Christian renewal in the Antiochian Orthodox Christian Archdiocese, the Brotherhood of St. Symeon, and other Eastern Orthodox churches.

-There was a charismatic movement among Evangelical Eastern Orthodox Christians in Russia with Laestadian Lutheran influences (the Ushkovayzet), whose practitioners were known as Hekhulites or Hikhkhulites.
+There was a charismatic movement among Eastern Orthodox Christians in Russia with Laestadian Lutheran influences (the Ushkovayzet), whose practitioners were known as Hekhulites or Hikhkhulites.
 Laestadian charismaticism has been attributed to influences from the shamanistic ecstatic religious practices of the Sámi, many of whom are Laestadians today.